France suggests sanctions could be reimposed if Iran reneges on deal

 U.S. officials have spoken in recent days of intelligence suggesting a military threat from Iran, although they have not given specific details.

-U.S. national security adviser John Bolton said on Sunday the United States was deploying the Abraham Lincoln carrier strike group and a bomber task force to the Middle East in a warning over threats by Iranian forces.
+While he gave no details, U.S. officials have told Reuters there were “multiple, credible threats” against U.S. forces on land, including in Iraq, by Iran and proxy forces, and at sea.

+U.S. officials, speaking on condition of anonymity, said four B-52s would be deployed to the region, though that number could change.
+The United States has regularly maintained a bomber presence in the region, and B-1 bombers were there as recently as last month.

-But Keyvan Khosravi, spokesman for Iran’s Supreme National Security Council, said the Abraham Lincoln was already due in the Gulf and dismissed the announcement as a “clumsy” attempt to recycle old news for “psychological warfare”.
+Keyvan Khosravi, spokesman for Iran’s Supreme National Security Council, said the Abraham Lincoln was already due in the Gulf and dismissed the announcement as a “clumsy” attempt to recycle old news for “psychological warfare.”

+On Tuesday, the Pentagon confirmed that the Abraham Lincoln carrier strike group had already been scheduled to go to the Middle East, but that its movement was “expedited” due to the tensions with Iran.

 The United States typically rotates an aircraft carrier in the Gulf to serve as the flagship of its Fifth Fleet based in Bahrain.
 The previous carrier in the area, the John C Stennis, left in April to sail for home at the end of its deployment.